Skip to content

 Recommended For

-Small high-risk operators that need stablecoin settlement.
+• Small high-risk operators that need stablecoin settlement.
 Small-to-mid high-risk operators that need a card-plus-APM acquiring rail and want USDT or USDC settlement to bypass correspondent-banking friction.
-The T+7 weekly settlement to a stablecoin wallet (Tron or Ethereum) is structurally useful for merchants who have been de-banked or whose primary banking relationships will not handle gambling, forex or crypto exchange flows.
-Combine that with no setup fee and a panel-of-acquirers smart routing layer and TODA Pay reads as a workable mid-tier high-risk option — if and only if you have done independent UBO due diligence and accepted the transparency gap as a known risk.
+The T+2 to T+5 stablecoin settlement to a wallet on Tron or Ethereum (per the provider's own documentation) is structurally useful for merchants who have been de-banked or whose primary banking relationships will not handle gambling, forex or crypto exchange flows.
+Combine that with no setup fee and a panel-of-acquirers smart routing layer and TODA Pay reads as a workable mid-tier high-risk option, but only if you have done independent UBO due diligence and accepted the transparency gap as a known risk.

-Romania-focused casinos and betting operators.
+• Romania-focused casinos and betting operators.
 Operators with material exposure to Romania, Turkey, the GCC and emerging-market CEE corridors.
-The Romania blog post specifically calls out RON card processing for Visa and Mastercard, cash voucher integrations with TopPay, Smith & Smith and SelfPay, Apple Pay and Google Pay tokenized wallets and open banking high-value settlements — that's real local-method depth for a market where most pan-European PSPs only cover Visa/MC.
-For a small CEE casino that wants RON processing plus stablecoin payout, TODA Pay's value proposition is genuinely differentiated from a generic global gateway.
+The Romania blog post specifically calls out RON card processing for Visa and Mastercard, cash voucher integrations with TopPay, Smith & Smith and SelfPay, Apple Pay and Google Pay tokenized wallets and open banking high-value settlements, which is real local-method depth for a market where most pan-European PSPs only cover Visa/MC.
+For a small CEE casino that wants RON processing plus stablecoin payout, TODA Pay's value proposition is differentiated from a generic global gateway.

 Not Recommended For

-MGA, UKGC and MGCB-licensed casinos.
+• MGA, UKGC and MGCB-licensed casinos.
 Casinos licensed by the MGA, UKGC, MGCB, AGCO or any tier-1 gambling regulator that requires PSP counterparties to demonstrate regulated authorization.
-TODA Pay holds only a FINTRAC MSB registration, which is not equivalent to an EMI or PI license.
-The Polish EMI claim on the marketing site is unverified by independent sources and does not surface in the KNF register.
+TODA Pay holds only a FINTRAC MSB registration, which is not equivalent to an EMI or PI license, and the Polish EMI claim on the marketing site is unverified by independent sources and does not surface in the KNF register.
 For an MGA-licensed casino conducting periodic compliance reviews, TODA Pay would be a hard sell on the regulator-facing side regardless of operational performance.
-Nuvei, Paysafe, Solidgate and Worldline are the licensed alternatives that pass MGA compliance review without friction.
+Nuvei, Paysafe and Worldline are the licensed alternatives that pass MGA compliance review without friction.

-US-facing operators.
+• US-facing operators.
 Operators serving the United States in any meaningful way.
-TODA Pay holds no US state money transmitter licenses and no FinCEN MSB registration.
-The Canadian FINTRAC registration does not cover US flows.
-For US-facing iGaming the licensed acquirers are Nuvei (US-licensed acquirer with iGaming track record) and Worldpay; for US crypto payouts BitPay (US MSB) or BVNK (all-50-state MTL) are the structurally correct picks.
+TODA Pay holds no US state money transmitter licenses and no FinCEN MSB registration, and the Canadian FINTRAC registration does not cover US flows.
+For US-facing iGaming the licensed acquirers are Nuvei (a US-licensed acquirer with an iGaming track record) and Worldpay; for US crypto payouts BitPay (US MSB) or BVNK (all-50-state MTL) are the structurally correct picks.
 Trying to route US traffic through TODA Pay creates regulatory exposure on both ends.

-Enterprise operators with SOC 2 vendor requirements.
+• Enterprise operators with SOC 2 vendor requirements.
 Enterprise operators with mature vendor onboarding processes that require SOC 2 Type II reports, ISO 27001 certificates, named senior management bios, audited financial statements and reference customers.
 TODA Pay does not publish any of those.
-The corporate transparency floor here is meaningfully lower than for Adyen, Nuvei, Checkout.com, Solidgate or any other tier-1 PSP.
-For an operator processing $5M+/month, the diligence delta is too large.
+The corporate transparency floor here is meaningfully lower than for Adyen, Nuvei, Checkout.com or any other tier-1 PSP, so for an operator processing $5M+/month the diligence delta is too large.

-SoftSwiss / EveryMatrix casinos wanting a connector.
+• SoftSwiss / EveryMatrix casinos wanting a connector.
 Casinos running on SoftSwiss, EveryMatrix, Slotegrator, Digitain or any iGaming platform that benefits from a pre-built payment connector.
-TODA Pay does not publish iGaming-platform integrations.
-Integration is custom REST API work via Corefy or direct.
+TODA Pay does not publish iGaming-platform integrations, so integration is custom REST API work via Corefy or direct.
 CoinsPaid, Praxis Tech and EveryMatrix's own MoneyMatrix have native SoftSwiss connectors and turnkey deployment paths.

-Operators that build vendor confidence partly through public review evidence.
+• Operators that build vendor confidence partly through public review evidence.
 TODA Pay has no Trustpilot profile, no G2 reviews, no Capterra listing, no Glassdoor presence and no GitHub footprint.
-For internal stakeholders who treat public review evidence as a baseline trust signal, the complete silence cannot be argued around — it is what it is.
+For internal stakeholders who treat public review evidence as a baseline trust signal, the complete silence cannot be argued around.

 Geographic Coverage